 Lack of coordination for prudential regulation hurts developing economies but benefits advanced economies.
 We consider a two-country macro model in which countries have limited ability to issue state-contingent contracts in international markets.
 Both countries have incentives to stabilize their economy by using prudential limits, but the emerging economy depends on the advanced economy to bear global risk.
-Financially developed economies are unwilling to intermediate global risk, which means bearing systemic risk, preferring financial stability over credit flows.
-Advanced economies prefer tighter prudential limits than would occur with coordination, giving them greater bargaining power when negotiating international agreements.
+Intermediating global risk requires bearing systemic risk, which financially developed economies are unwilling to bear, preferring financial stability over credit flows.
+Advanced economies prefer tighter prudential limits than would occur with coordination, to the harm of emerging economies.